istio/istio.io/content/en/blog/2021/better-external-authz/index.md

   name: ext-authz
   namespace: istio-system
 spec:
-  # The selector applies to the ingress gateway in the istio-system namespace.
+  # The selector applies to the ingress gateway in the istio-system namespace
   selector:
     matchLabels:
       app: istio-ingressgateway
   # The action "CUSTOM" delegates the access control to an external authorizer, this is different from
-  # the ALLOW/DENY action that enforces the access control right inside the proxy.
+  # the ALLOW/DENY action that enforces the access control right inside the proxy
   action: CUSTOM
   # The provider specifies the name of the external authorizer defined in the meshconfig, which tells where and how to
   # talk to the external auth service.
-We will cover this more later.
+We will cover this more later
   provider:
     name: "my-ext-authz-service"
-  # The rule specifies that the access control is triggered only if the request path has the prefix "/admin/".
+  # The rule specifies that the access control is triggered only if the request path has the prefix "/admin/"
   # This allows you to easily enable or disable the external authorization based on the requests, avoiding the external
-  # check request if it is not needed.
+  # check request if it is not needed
   rules:
 - to:
   - operation:
         paths: ["/admin/*"]
 {{< /text >}}